Lynyrd Skynyrd's crash site

 Instead, she wanted to travel to their next destination on the band's equipment truck.

-Gaines eventually agreed to get on board after she was assured by Van Zant and some of the other passengers.
+Gaines eventually agreed to get on board after receiving assurances from Van Zant and some of the other passengers.

 During their conversation, Van Zant was reportedly heard telling her, "If it's your time to go, it's your time to go."

 Initially, the plane was heading south, towards Baton Rouge.
 However, the pilots turned around and started heading north towards McComb Airport after they noticed that they were dangerously low on fuel.

 After realizing that they wouldn't make it to McComb, they attempted to carry out an emergency landing in an open field (circled in red).